Piercel2022/blog_app/README.md

 - [📝 License](#license)

 <!-- PROJECT DESCRIPTION -->
-Blog app : The controllers use the rails generate controller to built the two controllers used in the application
+Blog app : The specifications of the controllers use the rails generate controller to built the two controllers used in the application
 <!-- PROJECT DESCRIPTION -->

 # 📖  <a name="about-project">blog app</a>
-The project implements the two differents controllers and the correponding actions in the view.

-The project implements the two differents controllers and the correponding actions in the view.
+In this project, I set up tests on the controllers I recently added to the Blog app.
 **blog app** is a blog application

 ## 🛠 Built With <a name="built-with">Rvm, RubyGems, Node Package Manager, Rubocup and Stylelint</a>